 Without pointing fingers or demonizing anyone, The Social Dilemma, explains how the algorithms underlying social media platforms like Instagram and Facebook function, how they evolved and some of the impacts they have.
 The tech world has been figuring out and fine-tuning this software for quite a while.

 Rob Kost, one of my best friends and Prodigy colleagues, reacted to my initial recommendation to watch this film, by saying: “All the more interesting coming from the guy who ran one of the first social networks.”
 Rob recalls correctly.
-In the early 1990’s I ran the communication products for Prodigy Services Company which covered Bulletin Boards, Chat and E-mail – one of the first large commercial social networks, along with competitors like AOL, CompuServe and GEnie.
+In the early 1990’s I ran the communication products for Prodigy Services Company (owned by IBM) which covered Bulletin Boards, Chat and E-mail – one of the first large commercial social networks, along with competitors like AOL, CompuServe and GEnie.
 We all learned a great many things creating and operating these forums, including the importance of not allowing anonymity — requiring people to own their words.
 Prodigy also took too long to discover the futility of attempting to censor what people are allowed to say.
 I was involved in lobbying Congress regarding the Telecommunications Act, which passed in 1996.
 It codified the distinction that online services were like telephone companies and could not be held responsible for what someone posted on one of their bulletin boards or chat systems, in the same way that the phone company could not be found legally responsible for bank robbers planning a crime using the telephone.
 The incident which prompted the historic court case, Stratton Oakmont, Inc. v.
 Prodigy Services Company happened on my watch.
 A user on our Money Talk bulletin board created a post essentially calling a Long Island securities firm “a bunch of crooks.”
-This led to Section 230 of the 1996 Communications Decency Act.
+This was one of the things which led to Section 230 of the 1996 Communications Decency Act.
 Stratton Oakmont’s antics were the story behind the 2013 movie starring Leonardo DiCaprio called The Wolf of Wall Street.
 But I digress.
 Through all of this we learned, and solved a lot of problems, but for the most part, we never anticipated what is happening today.

 Later on I leveraged my hard-won online and Internet experience to become a founder and entrepreneur of early stage Internet and tech companies.
 One of those companies, Net Perceptions, productized a set of collaborative filtering algorithms into something we called a “Personalization Engine” in the late 1990’s.
 The software worked so well at predicting what people would like and buy, Net Perceptions found itself going public (NETP) and reaching a rather extraordinary market value in just over five years.
 I say this to acknowledge I’m not entirely innocent in all of this, but I can assure you, our goals were not evil.
 We just wanted to help clients sell more stuff by making their advertising messages more relevant and directed to those most receptive.
 But the seeds planted with this and other sophisticated software products have resulted in something far scarier.